Severe Thunderstorm Warning issued for Riverside by NWS - News Break

 Severe Thunderstorm Warning issued for Riverside by NWS

-Effective: 2021-06-23 18:03:00 PDT Expires: 2021-06-23 18:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Phoenix.
-Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-06-23 17:38:00 PDT Expires: 2021-06-23 18:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Riverside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM PDT FOR RIVERSIDE COUNTY At 558 PM PDT, a severe thunderstorm was located 15 miles west of Nicholls Warm Springs, or 26 miles southeast of Desert Center, moving northeast at 10 mph.
-CHP reported an overturned semi on I-10 east of Desert Center due to strong winds.
+Target Area: Riverside The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Riverside County in southern California * Until 615 PM PDT. * At 538 PM PDT, a severe thunderstorm was located 16 miles east of Desert Center, moving northeast at 5 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
-SOURCE...Emergency management.
-IMPACT...Expect damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of Riverside County.
-This includes CA Interstate 10 between mile markers 120 and 139.
+SOURCE...Radar indicated.
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of Riverside County. * This includes CA Interstate 10 between mile markers 115 and 139.
 HAIL...0.88IN WIND...60MPHalerts.weather.gov